 Photo by Rey Del Rio/Getty Images

-Who are your quarter-season award winners?
-And do you have any additional awards you’d give out?
+How did your fantasy team do in Week 4?
+Let us know in the comments.
 Make sure you follow Canal Street Chronicles on Twitter at @SaintsCSC, “Like” us on Facebook at Canal Street Chronicles, and make sure you’re subscribed to our new YouTube channel.
-As always, you can follow me on Twitter @RossJacksonNOLA and subscribe to my daily Saints podcast, Locked On Saints.
+As always, you can follow me on Twitter @HaydenReel.